Trump defends removal of Univision anchor from news conference

-WASHINGTON, Aug 26 (Reuters) - Republican presidential candidate Donald Trump on Wednesday defended his decision to toss a news anchor with the Spanish-language Univision network out of a press conference, in his latest tussle with a U.S. television personality.
+WASHINGTON (Reuters) - Republican presidential candidate Donald Trump on Wednesday defended his decision to toss a news anchor with the Spanish-language Univision network out of a news conference, in his latest tussle with a U.S. television personality.

 “I‘m not a bully,” Trump told NBC in an interview.